Decaying fermionic warm dark matter and XENON1T electronic recoil excess: Introduction

-The local population of $\chi$ \textit{decays inside} the XENON1T detector and the resulting photons contribute to the XENON1T ER events by means of the photoelectric effect.
-We take into account four different background models~\cite{Aprile:2020tmw,Szydagis:2020isq} and carry out a likelihood analysis to fit the DM induced signal against the ER data.
-The resulting best-fit values of the DM decay width $\Gamma$ and the corresponding $95\%$ confidence level (C.L.) bands are obtained as a function of the DM mass $m_{\chi}$ which varies in the range $2 - 18$ keV.
-In addition, decays of such DM particles in galactic and extra-galactic sources produce X-ray photons which can be detected in various space-based X-ray telescopes such as Chandra, NuSTAR, XMM-Newton, HEAO-1 etc. Non-detections of any new signal in these experiments result in the upper limits in the $\Gamma - m_{\chi}$ plane~\cite{Watson:2011dw,Sicilian:2020glg,Perez:2016tcq,Ng:2019gch, Jeltema:2008ax,Boyarsky:2005us,Essig:2013goa}, among which, Chandra and NuSTAR observations provide the strongest constraints.
+In addition, decays of DM particles $\chi$ in galactic and extra-galactic sources produce X-ray photons which can be detected in various space-based X-ray telescopes such as Chandra, NuSTAR, XMM-Newton, HEAO-1 etc. Non-detections of any new signal in these experiments result in the upper limits in the $\Gamma - m_{\chi}$ plane~\cite{Watson:2011dw,Sicilian:2020glg,Perez:2016tcq,Ng:2019gch,Jeltema:2008ax,Boyarsky:2005us,Essig:2013goa}, among which, Chandra and NuSTAR observations provide the strongest constraints.
 Simultaneously, the constraint coming from the CMB observation of Planck has also been taken into consideration~\cite{Ade:2015xua,Oldengott:2016yjc}.
-We compare our results with the above-mentioned observational constraints and show that, for each of the four background models considered, a part of the DM parameter space in the $95\%$ C.L. region obtained by fitting the XENON1T data is still allowed by all the astrophysical observations.
+We compare our results with the aforementioned observational constraints and show that, for the standard background model $\rm B_0$, some parts of the DM parameter space in the $95\%$ C.L. region, obtained by fitting the XENON1T data, are consistent with all astrophysical observations.
+In case of the two additional backgrounds, too, substantial portions of the DM parameter space in the $95\%$ C.L. bands are allowed by all observations.

 The paper is organized as follows : In Sec.~\ref{sec:model}, we discuss the DM model, backgrounds and corresponding analysis methodology.
 In Sec.~\ref{sec:cons}, we list up the possible astrophysical and cosmological observations that can constrain the parameter space of keV DM.
 In Sec.~\ref{sec:results}, we present our results and compare them with the observational constraints.
 We finally conclude in Sec.~\ref{sec:conclusion}.